inasafe/inasafe-doc/docs/source/training/beginner/qgis-inasafe/206-working-with-vector-data.rst

 .. note:: Remember frequently to save your map!
-   Your QGIS project file does not save the data (data is saved in a shapefile or a database), but it does remember the layers that you have added to the project, their order, and any settings that you adjust.
+   Your QGIS project file does not save the data (data is saved in a shapefile or a database), but it does remember the layers that you have added to the project, their order and any settings that you adjust.

 14. The layers you have just added are all polygon layers, so you will want to drag them down below the line and point layers.